What is Heart Blockage?

-- Recognize the Major Symptoms of a Heart Block When you are familiar with the major symptoms of a heart block, you are able to promptly take action to prevent damage and seek timely medical help.
+- Recognize the Heart Blockage Symptoms: When you are familiar with the major symptoms of a heart block, you are able to promptly take action to prevent damage and seek timely medical help.
 The major symptoms you may experience when you have a heart attack include fainting, lightheadedness, and palpitations.
 The condition may get dangerous when the block is severe.
 A third-degree block, for example, can increase your chances of heart failure if you are already experiencing the symptoms.
 In extreme cases, one may lose consciousness and suffer from a sudden cardiac arrest.
 Chest pain is a tell tale sign of a heart block.

-- Know the Complications of a Heart Block It is important to also understand that you may be at a higher risk of complications when your left side is affected, rather than when the problem exists on the right side.
+- Complications of Heart Block: It is important to also understand that you may be at a higher risk of complications when your left side is affected, rather than when the problem exists on the right side.
 Common complications you may face include a low heart rate (bradycardia), cardiac arrest, irregular heart beat (arrhythmia), or insufficient contraction.

 How KareOptions can Help you Deal with a Heart Block: KareOptions understands the inherent complexities in dealing with a heart block.
 Given the numerous aspects that entail the successful diagnosis and treatment of a heart block, KareOptions offers professional guidance in dealing with the root cause of the problem.
 Our Medical Second Opinion Service (MSOS) and Second Opinion Board review (SOBR) deal in the value of a second opinion for a cross-disciplinary diagnosis and detailed treatment plan.
 Our other services include the Continuity of Care (COC) service and Transfer of Care Coordination (TOCC) that have proven benefits in not just finding the right treatment facility and expert medical team, but also devising an optimal diagnosis and treatment regimen.